≪ Go to our review of Lanterns

 Weight / Size

-The Apollo is great at just about everything, but we would recommend it for camping endeavors more than for emergency situations.
-It does a great job of lighting up any campsite for groups of fewer than 10 people.
-With the recharge kit, it would be an excellent choice for extended backcountry travel as well, especially base camp situations.
+The Apollo is great at just about everything, but we would recommend it for camping adventures more than for emergency situations.
+It does a great job of lighting up a campsite for groups of fewer than 10 people, but it's also light enough to take backpacking.

-The Black Diamond Apollo is unlike any other lantern we have seen/used, and that is what sets it apart.
-While its features are innovative, they are not overly complicated.
+The Black Diamond Apollo is unique.
+Its features are innovative, but not overly complicated.
 Everything about it just makes sense.
-It is light and compact, durable, reliable, and extraordinarily easy to use.
-For $50, it is a worthy investment and may quickly find itself among your outdoor essentials.
+It is lightweight, compact, durable, reliable, and easy to use.
+For $60, it is a worthy investment and may quickly find itself among your outdoor essentials.
 Of all the lanterns we tested, the Apollo is the one we tended to reach for first.

 OutdoorGearLab Member Reviews